Table of Contents

 - Refrigeration:

 Chill the cheesecake for at least 4 hours before serving.
-This ensures the texture is firm and flavors have melded together.
+This ensures the texture is firm and the flavors have melded together.

 Tips for Customizing Your Healthy Cheesecake